cariad-tech/fep3_sdk/doc/input/participant/component_data_registry.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 To read and write samples from or to the simulation bus the :cpp:class:`fep3::arya::IDataRegistry::IDataReader` and :cpp:class:`fep3::arya::IDataRegistry::IDataWriter` classes from the data registry should be used.
 This ensures that the corresponding signal is registered and prohibits invalid pointer access.
-A data reader or writer from the data registry is a nullptr if  a signal is not registrered with DataRegistry::addDataIn
+A data reader or writer from the data registry is a nullptr if a signal is not registered with DataRegistry::addDataIn
 beforehand and function calls will return an error if they are not valid.

 To get the data reader or data writer object either call :cpp:func:`fep3::arya::IDataRegistry::getReader` / :cpp:func:`fep3::arya::IDataRegistry::getWriter` or